PyDataLondon/pydatalondon.github.io/index.md

 ## About the community

-The monthly meetups and annual conferences are put together by a group of volunteers passionate about python.
+The monthly meetups and annual conferences are put together by a group of volunteers passionate about Python.
 Since 2014, we have provided Pythonistas in London a forum to learn from each other on the use of Python in the ever-evolving fields of data management, processing, analytics and visualisation.
 PyData London meetups take place on the first Tuesday of each month, currently under the generous sponsorship from AHL.

 ## About the speakers